About the course …

 Where is Mayflower College located?

-The Mayflower College is located in the city of Plymouth on the South West
+The Mayflower College is located in the city of Plymouth on the South

-and 5-10 minutes walk from Plymouth’s city centre.
+the seafront and 5-10 minutes walk from Plymouth’s city centre.

 What is there to do in Plymouth?

-Plymouth is a modern city of 275,000 inhabitants offering a wide range of
+Plymouth is a modern city of 275,000 inhabitants offering a wide range

-naturally beautiful in Britain.
+spectacular and naturally beautiful in Britain.

 Things to do: